passbolt/passbolt_docker/README.md

 ## Advanced configuration

-In the following example we launch passbolt with a customized setup mounting and persisting configuration files.
+In the following example passbolt is launched with a customized setup mounting and persisting configuration files.
 We also make use of mysql official docker container to store passbolt data.

 ```bash